 For Shirley Bassey it's "Goldfinger."
 For Tony Bennett it's "I Left My Heart in San Francisco."
 For Queen it's "Bohemian Rhapsody."
 For ABBA it's "Dancing Queen."

 Many artists have what is generally referred to as their "signature song."
 But just what is a "signature song"?
 Like your own handwritten signature, a signature song serves as a sort of identifying mark, something that more or less represents the artist in question.
 It's the song that an artist is best known for, or at least with which they are most closely identified, even if they have scads of other popular songs to their credit.
 When you hear that song, even if it's performed by someone else, you generally think of that artist.
 And when you think of that artist, you more often than not also think of that song.
-Think of it this way: if they appear as a guest on a television talk show and the band plays a brief snippet of music to introduce them as they walk onstage, it's the song they'll most likely play.
+Think of it this way: if they appear as a guest on a television awards or talk show and the band plays a brief snippet of music to introduce them as they walk onstage, it's the song they'll most likely play.

 So do the Pet Shop Boys have a signature song?
 Despite their literally dozens of hit singles (at least in much of the world, particularly their native U.K.), I believe you can make a very strong case that, yes, they do have one.
 But there are several strong candidates.
 I'm going to suggest that five songs in particular have the strongest claims to being the Pet Shop Boys' signature song.
 I'll explain why I believe each can lay claim to that title, but I'll also suggest one or more arguments against it.
 Ultimately, however, I'm going to designate one of them as having, in my opinion, the strongest claim of all: the Pet Shop Boys' signature song.